kdagkoglou/JStraining/documents/assure/10-objects.md

 * delete a test and manage attached issues, companies and assets accordingly
 * reset statistics
 * find matching brands (for auto-complete)

+## `lib/countrynetwork.js`

+Used to associate mobile networks with countries for improved selection:

+* initialises and either generates new associations from the database and stores (see `store.js`) or fetches previous associations from the store
+* generates data for client-side components
+* modifies country/network statistics
+* broadcasts and updates store data when changes occur

 ## `lib/issue.js`